Praqma/helmsman/docs/desired_state_specification.md

 Optional : Yes.

 Synopsis: defines the context in which a DSF is used.
 This context is used as the ID of that specific DSF and must be unique across the used DSFs.
 If not defined, `default` is used.
 Check [here](how_to/misc/merge_desired_state_files.md) for more details on the limitations.

+> Renaming the Helmsman context can be done from v3.2.0 using the `--migrate-context` flag.
+Check [this guide](how_to/apps/migrate_contexts.md) for details.

 ```yaml
 context: prod-apps